farkam135/GoIV/README.md

 * Tommy Tran
 * [And further thanks to all who contribute to the project on GitHub](https://github.com/farkam135/GoIV/graphs/contributors)

-## Development
+## Contributing
 Want to contribute to the development of GoIV?
-[Click here](DEVELOPMENT.md) to learn how.
+[Click here](CONTRIBUTING.md) to learn how.